egarand/bstn-capstone/README.md

 ---

 ## Future Implementations
-Your project will be marked based on what you committed to in the above document.
-Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.

 - User authentication may be a future implementation, depending on time.
 - Forgot password & password change functionality.